goody-h/Harold/README.md

 - Fixed new event added result
 - Bug fixes

+**V1.2.0**
+- Added privacy policy
+- Added terms and conditions
+- Bug fixes
+- Increased device range

 ## Contributing
 This project is open to contributions.
 Areas of focus should include:
-- Layout inprovement to meet material design standard and specifications
+- Layout improvement to meet material design standard and specifications
 - Code optimisation for better user experience
 - Bug fixes
 - Improvement of [readme](README.md) file